BlackAsLight/DeletedItems/README.md

 When it detects that these items get deleted it catches the item and places it into a GUI shop, that is accessed through `/di` command, where players can buy it from the server.
 If the item had a spacial name put on it by a player, that name will be removed before entering the Shop.

-Damaged Items, like swords, bows, pickaxes, etc, in the Shop lose one durability every half an hour (enchantments like unbreaking don't slow this process.) and once they run out of durability they get deleted from the shop.
-When these items enter the Shop undamaged they will be exlcuded from losing durability.
-This removes unwanted tools that acumulate from farms and just general gameplay that no player is likely to buy.
-This also reduces players ability to delude the shop's prices since the same item with different durability show up seperately in the shop and therefore count as two seperate unque items.
-For example if a tool has 500 durability left on it then it will take roughly 10.4 days for it to lose that durability and get removed from the Shop.

 ### GUI Description:
  - The shop GUI is the size of a double chest, with the first 5 rows being slots to buy stuff and the last bottom row being buttons for navigation and stuff.
  - Each item for sale in the shop is only displayed once.